Dynamic Request Routing

 The fly-replay response header

 Apps may append a fly-replay header to responses.
-This instructs the Fly proxy to redeliver (replay) the original request in another region, or to replay it to another app in the same Fly organization.
+This instructs Fly Proxy to redeliver (replay) the original request in another region, or to replay it to another app in the same organization.

-The content of the fly-replay header fields tells our proxy which magic to perform, and the proxy takes it from there.
-If the target region doesn’t host any healthy instances for the target app, the proxy throws an error.
+The content of the fly-replay header fields tells Fly Proxy which magic to perform, and the proxy takes it from there.
+If the target region doesn’t host any healthy Machines for the target app, the proxy throws an error.

 Field Description

-region The 3-letter code for a region to which the request should be routed.
+region The 3-letter code for the region to which the request should be routed.

-instance ID of a specific instance to which the request should be routed.
+instance The ID of the specific Machine to which the request should be routed.

-app The name of an app within the same organization, to which the request should be routed.
+app The name of the app within the same organization, to which the request should be routed.

-fly-proxy will choose the nearest instance if no region is specified.
+Fly Proxy will choose the nearest Machine if no region is specified.

 state Optional arbitrary string to include in the fly-replay-src header appended to the request being replayed.

 elsewhere Boolean.
-If true, the responding instance will be excluded from the next round of load-balancing.
+If true, the responding Machine will be excluded from the next round of load-balancing.

 Limitations